TacoYacht/junction2020-takojat/README.md

 # A" Essentials

-> Start working smarter, more self-coordinated way and be well.
+> Start working smarter, a more self-coordinated way and be well.
 Save your mind for the essentials in your life.

 ## Project Description